mrafayaleem/mrafayaleem.github.io/_pages/about.md

 These days, I am a bit obsessed with fitness and recently joined Boxfit classes.
 It's somewhat similar to Crossfit with a lot of boxing.
 I would highly recommend it.

 If you have read it this far and would like to know more, I would love to grab a coffee.
 Please feel free to reach me out.
-All my contact details can be found in this site.
+All my contact details can be found on this site.

 Cheers!